MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 This lesson teaches you to observe and evaluate AI-generated code—developing critical judgment about when AI suggestions are excellent, adequate, or need refinement.
 By the end, you'll have completed a full mini-project using Zed's AI features, and you'll understand how to select the right AI feature for different development tasks.

-## Opening: From Installation to Collaboration
+## From Installation to Collaboration

 Think back to Chapter 5 when you learned Claude Code.
 You opened the terminal, typed commands, and Claude executed them in a sandboxed environment.
 That's **asynchronous collaboration**—you request something, AI delivers results, you evaluate and iterate.
 There's a context switch: from your development environment to the terminal, back to your code.